forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

 ## Public Advice, Suggestions and Thoughts
+[in rework]
-Covid-19 can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects are not more likely than for other (corona)viruses causing common colds.
+Covid-19 can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects can occur too for other (corona)viruses causing common colds - viruses should'nt be taken lightly.
 But no reason to be afraid, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful but mostly the immune system handles them and they even can support us evolving.

 Time to act mindfully and work together in an open and honest way.

-### How to reduce Covid-19 infection risk and paths
+### Sars-CoV-2 transmission
+* can happen in situation when bad breath/reek of alcohol is smelled.
+E.g. there can be droplet exchange when close range face-to-face talking and thus a transmission possibility.

-- The coronavirus transmission is best thought smoke-like, especially in places with dry or cold air.
+* can be smoke-like, especially in indoor places with dry air.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

+### Limit Sars-CoV-2
+* Wear a mask<br>
+    - for close range face-to-face contact/talking.
-- Wear a mask in indoor places where infectious people can be.
+    - in indoor places where infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

-   Reuse the mask, but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
-[Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-CoV-1).
-From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, don't forget that!
+    Masks can be reused if [cleaned](#mask-reuse-and-cleaning) regularly.
+From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!

-- Distancing reduces infection risk.
-If possible avoid crowded indoor spaces.
+*  Distancing reduces infection risk.

+* Ventilate well<br>
+    [Ventilation](#ventilation) has been shown to be effective to reduce airborne virus spread.
-- Ventilate the rooms regularly by opening all windows for 5 minutes.
-If possibly infected, always ventilate before opening the door of your room or flat.
-[Ventilation](#ventilation) has been shown to be effective.
+    * Open the windows.
+In cold climate: ventilate the rooms regularly by opening all windows for 5 minutes.
+    * If possibly infected, always ventilate before opening the door of your room or flat.

-- [Outside is safe](#outside-is-safer), if some distance is kept.
-Using the smoke metaphor: being close the cloths may still end up smelling and so there is some infection probability.
-Ideally, walk or cycle directly from home.
-Primarily Covid-19 is transmitted indoors.
-Therefore beware the corridor and stairwell, don't stay too long or wear a mask.

-- Transport:
-    * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.
-    * Public transport:
-         * Wear a mask and/or limit usage to reduce infection paths.
-         * Ventilation is key in public transport.
-If possible open the windows from time to time, this works well thanks to the outside airflow.
-Put ventilation on max, turn off in tunnels and never put on circulation.
-         * If there are old toilets, that go to the rails, do _not_ use to shit!

-- Don't have dry air inside.
-In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
-In dry air, both dust and viruses stay longer in the air.
-Dry air also reduces the defence of the respiratory tract against pathogens.

 - Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
 Hygiene is important because:
     * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
-    * it is known that viruses causing common cold can be transmitted through droplets.
-Viruses often try to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
+    * it is known that other pathogens can be transmitted through droplets or fomites.
+Pathogens often can cause tissue damage or weaken the immune system e.g. common cold viruses try to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
-    * avoiding a common cold or flu is important, because Covid-19 symptoms can be similar.
+    * avoiding respiratory diseases is important, because Covid-19 symptoms can be similar.
 This could mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).

+- [Outside is safe, if some distance is kept](#outside-is-safer).
+Ideally, walk or cycle directly from home.
+Primarily Covid-19 is transmitted indoors.
+In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.

+* Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.
+* Public transport:
+    * Wear a mask to reduce infection paths.
+    * Ventilation is important in public transport.
+    * If there are old toilets, that go to the rails, do _not_  shit!

+- Don't have dry air inside.
+In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
+In dry air, both dust and viruses stay longer in the air.
+Dry air also reduces the defences of the respiratory tract against pathogens.

+### Observe
-- Observe your body, write down the observations and if possible measure.
+Observe your body, write down the observations and if possible measure.

 *  Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
-That's why several measurements. <br>
+That's why several measurements.
+The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
+In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

 > It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
-    The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
-In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was (as of march 2020) the most prevalent disease.
+There's no reason for a hard border for fever at 38 degrees.

 - Live a healthy lifestyle